***UPDATED Mar 20, 2020***

 - Minnesota has yet to make any changes to the deadlines for tax filing or taxes due, with the exception of a one-month delay for certain businesses' sales taxes normally due March 20, 2020.
 Gov Walz announced at 2pm 3/20 that Minnesota will follow suit, and delay filing and payment deadlines until July 15th.
 More information can be found here: https://www.revenue.state.mn.us/sales-and-use-tax.

 This is a very stressful time, especially for small business owners.
-This is a time that expert advisors and accountants are made for—we can’t solve every problem, but we can often help, especially in planning, so please reach out.
+This is a time that expert advisors and accountants are made for—we can’t solve every problem, but we can often help.
 You don’t have to go through this alone.

 Please check back for more updates, and above all, stay healthy and safe.